|Graduate Program Head||Anthony C. Robinson|

 |or GEOG 610||Thesis Research Off Campus|

-Candidates may choose a scholarly paper or thesis option to fulfill their culminating experience requirement and demonstrate integration of knowledge and research experience acquired during their time in the spatial data science degree program.
-Students who choose the scholarly paper option must complete a work product advised by a Graduate Faculty member that demonstrates analytical thinking and synthesis of knowledge in the field of spatial data science.
-Students choosing the scholarly paper option will register for 3 credits of GEOG 596 Individual Studies, which will be offered three times annually for cohorts of SDS students.
+Candidates may choose a capstone course or thesis option to fulfill their culminating experience requirement and demonstrate integration of knowledge and research experience acquired during their time in the spatial data science degree program.
+Students who choose the capstone course option must complete a work product advised by a Graduate Faculty member that demonstrates analytical thinking and synthesis of knowledge in the field of spatial data science.
+Students choosing the capstone course option will register for 3 credits of GEOG 570 Capstone in Spatial Data Science.
 Students will be encouraged to utilize an industry internship or current employer to identify a relevant or practical problem of importance that spatial data science methods could address, and to advance the state of the art in order to solve that problem.
 Students will be required to produce a paper and to present their results.
 The quality of the required paper is such that it must be suitable for publication in a professional journal or proceedings at a national or international conference.

 Candidates who choose the thesis option must write and defend, at an oral examination, a thesis based upon original research in the field of spatial data science.
 The thesis will demonstrate depth of knowledge to their adviser, a second reader, and the director of the SDS graduate program.
 Candidates must submit a thesis following the procedures specified by the Graduate School and register for 6 credits of GEOG 600/GEOG 610.
 The thesis must be accepted by the adviser and committee members, the head of the graduate program, and the Graduate School, and the student must pass the thesis defense.
 Students who choose the thesis option for their culminating experience are expected to take two years to complete the degree.